 Books of condolences open for Clonmel crash victims

-Around 2,000 people attended a vigil for the four young people on Sunday evening.
+About 2,000 people attended a vigil for the four young people on Sunday.

 Books of condolences have opened in Clonmel for the four victims of a road crash in the Co Tipperary town.